-Students in the Human Clinical Nutrition and Herbal Medicine areas of concentration will complete a supervised capstone project in clinical skills.
-Students in the Community Nutrition Education area of concentration will have a choice of a supervised capstone project in community practicum or thesis.
+Students in the Human Clinical Nutrition and Herbal Medicine areas of concentration will complete supervised clinical experience.
+Students in the Community Nutrition Education area of concentration will have a choice of a supervised capstone or community practicum.

 The comprehensive and multifaceted program ensures that graduates are prepared for a variety of careers in the diverse field of nutrition, such as practicing nutritionists, consultants, educators, researchers, and writers.
 Graduates seeking board certification may wish to continue their supervised internship experience through the Internship in Nutrition and Integrative Health program.